Management of Second Stage of Labor | Article | GLOWM

 Delivery of the shoulders and trunk

 Uterine contractions have three properties: frequency, duration and strength, and optimum uterine contractions are essential to ensure descent, flexion, rotation of the presenting part and, ultimately, the delivery of the fetus.
-It is also very important to appreciate that sufficient time should be allowed in between the uterine contractions during the second stage of labor to enable the fetus to obtain fresh oxygen from the placenta and to excrete the carbon dioxide and metabolic by-products into the maternal circulation.
+Sufficient time should be allowed between uterine contractions during the second stage of labor to enable the fetus to obtain fresh oxygen from the placenta and to excrete the carbon dioxide and metabolic by-products into the maternal circulation.

 In the presence of perceived ineffective uterine activity, it is important to exclude mechanical causes of poor progress of labor during the second stage.
-These include bony and soft tissue abnormalities of the maternal pelvis (for example, previous road traffic accidents with pelvic fractures, scarring within the birth passage due to previous soft tissue injuries) as well as a relative cephalopelvic disproportion (CPD).
-Oxytocin should not be commenced during the second stage of labor in the presence of relative or absolute cephalopelvic disproportion.
-Injudicious use of oxytocin has been shown to be associated with hypoxic ischemic injury thus leading to medicolegal consequences.
-In a multiparous woman, or in a woman with a previous uterine scar, injudicious use of oxytocin during second stage of labor may significantly increase the risk of uterine rupture.
-The uterine myometrium is maximally sensitive to oxytocin with increased oxytocin receptors during the second stage of labor.1,2,3 Therefore, oxytocin should only be commenced after excluding maternal bony abnormalities and a relative cephalopelvic disproportion, beginning at the lowest dose.
-The second stage of labor should be carefully monitored after commencing oxytocin to determine the progress of labor as well as fetal well-being in order to avoid serious maternal and fetal complications.
-If there is any evidence of uterine hyperstimulation or abnormal features on the cardiotocograph (CTG) trace, oxytocin infusion should be immediately stopped.
+These include bony and soft-tissue abnormalities of the maternal pelvis (for example, previous pelvic fractures, scarring within the birth passage due to previous soft tissue injuries) as well as relative cephalopelvic disproportion (CPD).
+Oxytocin should not be commenced during the second stage of labor in the presence of relative or absolute CPD.
+Injudicious use of oxytocin has been shown to be associated with hypoxic ischemic injury.
+In a multiparous woman, or in a woman with a uterine scar, injudicious use of oxytocin during second stage of labor may significantly increase the risk of uterine rupture.
+The uterine myometrium is maximally sensitive to oxytocin with increased oxytocin receptors during the second stage of labor.1,2,3 Therefore, oxytocin should be commenced only after excluding maternal bony abnormalities and relative CPD, beginning at the lowest dose.
+The second stage of labor should be carefully monitored after commencing oxytocin to determine the progress of labor as well as fetal wellbeing, in order to avoid serious maternal and fetal complications.
+If there is any evidence of uterine hyperstimulation or abnormal features on the cardiotocograph (CTG) trace, oxytocin infusion should be stopped immediately.

-The main problems involving the passenger during second stage of labor include a relative cephalopelvic disproportion (CPD), abnormal position or deflexion of the presenting part which increases the diameters of the fetal skull and abnormalities in the fetal heart rate.
-One should not forget that an undiagnosed malpresentation (i.e. a breech or brow presentation) may be associated with poor progress during second stage of labor.
+The main problems involving the passenger during the second stage of labor include relative CPD, abnormal position or deflexion of the presenting part, which increases the diameters of the fetal skull, and abnormalities in fetal heart rate (FHR).
+Undiagnosed malpresentation (i.e. breech or brow presentation) may be associated with poor progress during second stage of labor.

-If a relative or an absolute CPD has been excluded, then ineffective uterine contractions can be corrected by the judicious use of oxytocin infusion, with careful maternal and fetal monitoring, to correct deflexion and to facilitate the rotation of the fetal occiput so as to correct the malposition.
-However, if the ongoing uterine contractions are deemed effective, then, an operative vaginal birth (a vacuum or forceps delivery) should be conducted to correct the deflexion and the malrotation to accomplish vaginal birth.
+If relative or absolute CPD has been excluded, ineffective uterine contractions may be managed with the judicious use of oxytocin infusion, accompanied by careful maternal and fetal monitoring, to promote fetal head flexion and facilitate rotation of the occiput, thereby correcting any malposition.
+However, if uterine contractions are deemed effective, operative vaginal delivery (vacuum or forceps) should be considered to address persistent deflexion and malrotation in order to achieve a vaginal birth.

-Specially designed forceps such as the Piper’s forceps (Figure 2) may be used to accomplish the delivery of the ‘after coming head’ during assisted vaginal breech birth.
-An internal podalic version (IPV) can be performed by an experienced and competent operator to correct the transverse lie of the second twin after the vaginal birth of the first twin.
+Specially designed forceps, such as the Piper’s forceps (Figure 2), may be used to accomplish the delivery of the ‘after-coming' head during assisted vaginal breech birth.
+In the context of twin pregnancy, internal podalic version (IPV) can be performed by an experienced operator to correct the transverse lie of the second twin after the vaginal birth of the first twin.

 2

-Note the specially designed Piper’s forceps with long and curved shanks to facilitate application to the ‘after-coming’ head of the breech.
+Specially designed Piper’s forceps with long and curved shanks facilitate application to the ‘after-coming’ head in breech delivery.

-Bony abnormalities of the pelvic inlet would normally result in non-engagement of the fetal head, usually accompanied by significant caput and molding during labor.
-Such abnormalities should be recognised during first stage of labor leading to an emergency cesarean section due to lack of progress as a result of the failure of the presenting part to descend and to cause cervical dilatation.
-Bony abnormalities in the mid-cavity (i.e. prominent ischial spines) are very rare, and, if present, would result in failure of internal rotation leading to fetal malpositions.
+Bony abnormalities of the pelvic inlet often result in non-engagement of the fetal head, typically accompanied by significant caput and molding during labor.
+These abnormalities should be recognized during the first stage of labor, as they may lead to failure of descent and cervical dilatation, necessitating an emergency cesarean section due to lack of progress.
+Bony abnormalities in the mid-cavity (i.e. prominent ischial spines) are rare, and, if present, would result in failure of internal rotation leading to fetal malposition.

 Soft tissue abnormalities at the pelvic outlet can be corrected by performing a generous episiotomy to overcome the resistance offered by taut perineal muscles.